skupperproject/skupper-example-bookinfo/README.md

 Now the Bookinfo app is fully functional.

-## Step 7: Open bookinfo app
+## Step 8: Open Bookinfo app

-The bookinfo app is available at a web address that can be discovered from the terminal for the PUB cluster:
+The Bookinfo app is available at a web address that can be discovered from the terminal for the PUB cluster:

 ```buildoutcfg